Does Dry Cleaning Eliminate Body Odour? Here’s What You Should Know

 7. Essential Oils: For a temporary refreshing scent, mix a few drops of your favourite essential oil with water in a spray bottle and lightly mist the clothing.
 This won’t eliminate odours, but it will provide a pleasant fragrance.

-While these methods can offer quick relief, they are temporary solutions.
+While these methods can offer quick relief, they are at best temporary solutions.
 For deep-set odours, especially those caused by sweat, smoke, or mildew, professional dry cleaning is still your best option.
-Investing in a thorough cleaning will not only ensure that your fabrics smell fresh but will also help maintain their quality and longevity.
+Investing in thorough cleaning will not only ensure your fabrics smell fresh but also help maintain their quality and longevity.

 Not all cleaners do the job the same way.
 Here’s why we’re different:

-• Specialist services for wedding gowns, leather, suede, and fur,s where extra expertise is required
+- Specialist services for wedding gowns, leather, suede, and fur, where extra expertise is required

 We don’t just clean clothes.
 We keep them lasting longer and smelling fresher while caring for the planet.
 Our reputation is built on consistency, attention to detail, and a promise that your garments are never outsourced — everything is cleaned and checked by our in‑house specialists.